TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

 - Task dependency graph
 	- The particles don't have to be completed before illuminated rendering - just preallocate the buffers so that the pointer values don't change
+	- Separate renderer for game gui
+	- Separate renderer for post-game gui

 - The multithreaded model